 Home orchardists: Pick larvae when you find them, and prune out infested growths.

 No products registered on this host for this pest.

 Management-chemical control: COMMERCIAL USE

 - Bacillus thuringiensis var. kurstaki-See label for rates.
 PHI 0 days.
-Apply with spreader-sticker.
+Follow label instructions.
+Add a spreader-sticker to enhance control.
 Some formulations are OMRI-listed for organic use.